 I’m Kathy Gibson, an entertainment writer living in the Chicago suburbs.
 In 2007 and 2008, I reviewed Hindi movies for The Naperville Sun.
 I now post my reviews at this website, exclusively.
-I am a member of the Online Film Critics Society.
+I am a member of the Online Film Critics Society and I am a contributor to What’s on Netflix.

 Bollywood films became a passion of mine years ago when my husband, Greg, bought me a DVD copy of Lagaan and a CD of Bollywood music for my birthday.
 We began renting Hindi films wherever we could find them: the local Indian grocery store, the public library or Netflix.
 When I discovered that a local movie theater, the Regal Cantera, often devotes a couple screens to Indian films, I pitched a weekly column to the Naperville Sun.
 The column was also called “Access Bollywood.”